0 Items

 This beginning of Advent, Jesus is inviting us to wait with patience, and on guard.

-He is inviting us to wait with hope, so that our hearts are not weighed down by the worries of this moment of transition.
+He is inviting us to wait with hope, so that our hearts are not weight down by the worries of this moment of transition.

 In the middle of our worries, God is at work bringing to pass an all-encompassing goal.
 God continues working on transforming the beautiful spiritual communities in our diocese; God is working in making sure that the old will give way to something radically new.